Junior School at metropole

-Junior School
+Junior School - Values School

-Through our commitment to ensuring every child has the responsibility and experience of a leadership role, members of the Junior student leadership team work on key priorities in conjunction with the school Senior Leadership Team to develop the school from a student perspective.
-We believe that student self-confidence and independence from an early age is important in the development of leaders.
+We believe that student self-confidence and independence from an early age is important in the development of leaders and helps prepare students for the next stage in their lives.
 The Junior Duke Award will give students the opportunity to complete a range of personal challenges including First Aid, cookery, domestic challenges, caring for others, playing chess and many other fun things!
-The four years of developing pupil voice and confidence building will prepare students in their transition to the Prep School where they will further establish themselves as leaders.
+Enterprise projects, TED style talks and presentations encourage confident public speakers and develop pupils’ entrepreneurial skills.

-Meet The Head of Primary
+Meet The Head of Junior school

 Explore the Junior Curriculum